olivierjeunen/sequential-skip-prediction/README.md

 We achieved the 5th position under the 'Adrem Data Lab' team.
 More information on the competition, as well as the dataset, can be found [here](https://www.crowdai.org/challenges/spotify-sequential-skip-prediction-challenge).

 Our solution comprises a modular, scalable and data-efficient pipeline, a minimum of feature engineering and a single recurrent neural network architecture trained with a custom weighted loss function.
+A detailed motivation and description of our approach can be found in the [accompanying paper](http://adrem.uantwerpen.be//bibrem/pubs/WSDMCupJeunen2019.pdf).

 The current script expects a GPU installation of Tensorflow, with Keras on top.
 Furthermore, model training is parallellised over 2 GPUs.